Council on Science and Technology

 Academic Opportunities in Interdisciplinary STEM

-CST Courses: The CST encourages and facilitates the development of innovative, high-quality courses with minimal prerequisites through which undergraduates can satisfy the University’s Science and Technology (STL and STN) distribution requirement.
+CST Courses: The CST encourages and facilitates the development of innovative, high-quality courses with minimal prerequisites through which undergraduates can satisfy the University’s Science and Engineering (SEL and SEN) distribution requirement.
 A plethora of courses such as, “Musical Instruments, Sound, Perception, and Creativity,” “Transformations in Engineering and the Arts,” “Forensic Anthropology and Urban Bodies,” and “Transformative Questions in Biology” provides countless opportunities for students to immerse themselves in high quality STEM learning accessible to all students.
-CST cross-listed STL and STN courses are listed on the CST website.
+CST cross-listed SEL and SEN courses are listed on the CST website.